Nilus of Sinai: Prophecy of St. Nilus

-"The Posthumous Predictions of St. Nilus the Myrrh-streaming," were purportedly published in 1912 at Mount Athos, and attributed to a monk of Mount Athos now known as St. Nilus the Myrrh-streamer, who died in 1651.
+"The Posthumous Predictions of St. Nilus the Myrrh-streaming," were purportedly published in 1912 at Mount Athos, and attributed to a monk of Mount Athos now known as Nilus the Myrrh-streamer, who died in 1651.
 Apocalyptic in nature, it has been variously interpreted depending on individual perspectives.
 With the advent of the Internet, the work has taken on the status of urban legend, widely wrongly imputed to Nilas of Sinai.